About Powerfuel PortlandAbout Powerfuel Portland

 Powerfuel Portland is a local company with an office in Dorset, whose Directors have extensive experience of delivering large-scale renewable energy facilities.

-The ERF will use tried and tested technology, with many similar plants operating in the UK and there are many more across Europe.
-As the site is at the Port, the refined fuel can arrive either by road or sea.
+As the site is at the Port, the RDF can arrive either by road or sea.
 Deliveries by sea will be wrapped and baled, while road deliveries will be either baled or in sealed vehicles.

 Once inside the facility, the fuel will be de-baled (if required), shredded and screened before being used for combustion.
 The RDF will pass over a grate producing heat in a boiler to generate superheated steam, which will generate electricity in a steam turbine.
 Around 15MW of power will be exported to the National Grid or used locally.